Ghost-code99/signal-log/src/docs/auth-flow/auth-flow-concept.md

 **What the user sees:**
 - Dedicated login page at `/sign-in`
+- Clerk's `<SignIn />` component with styled appearance
-- Title: "Sign In"
+- Title: "Sign In" (or Clerk default)
 - Email input field
 - Password input field
 - "Show password" toggle
-- "Remember me" checkbox (optional)
+- "Remember me" checkbox (optional, if enabled in Clerk)
 - "Forgot password?" link (uses Clerk defaults)
 - "Sign In" button
 - Link to switch to signup: "Don't have an account?
 Sign up"